Bombing of North Korea: Legacy

-In the eyes of North Koreans as well as some observers, the U.S.' deliberate targeting of civilian infrastructure which resulted in the destruction of cities and high civilian death count was a war crime.
+In the eyes of North Koreans as well as some observers, the U.S.'s "deliberate targeting of civilian infrastructure which resulted in the destruction of cities and high civilian death count" was a war crime.

-Bruce Cumings, a prominent U.S. historian of the Korean War, has stated, “What hardly any Americans know or remember is that we carpet-bombed the North for three years with next to no concern for civilian casualties.”
+Bruce Cumings, a prominent U.S. historian of the Korean War, has stated, "What hardly any Americans know or remember is that we carpet-bombed the North for three years with next to no concern for civilian casualties."
 Cumings also described the U.S. air war on North Korea as "an application and elaboration of the air campaigns against Japan and Germany, except that North Korea was a small Third World country that lost control of the air to the United States within days of the war’s start."
 He has compared the American bombing to genocide.After the war the Air Force convinced many that its saturation bombing forced the Communists to conclude the war.
-The air force general Otto Weyland determined that “the panic and civil disorder” created in the North by round-the-clock bombing was “the most compelling factor” in reaching the armistice.
+The Air Force general Otto Weyland determined that "the panic and civil disorder" created in the North by round-the-clock bombing was "the most compelling factor" in reaching the armistice.
 He was wrong, just as he had been in World War II, but that did not stop the air force from repeating the same mindless and purposeless destruction in Vietnam.
 Saturation bombing was not conclusive in either war—just unimaginably destructive.Historian A. Dirk Moses cites the bombing campaign as an example of a military operation causing enormous loss of civilian life as "collateral damage", when the ultimate objective is military.
 He argues that such deaths escape scrutiny and are excused when genocide is upheld as the ultimate evil.